Get the worry-free services and expert support you need to start your business in Delaware today.

 A Delaware LLC can have one “member” or many members (they don’t use the term “owner”).

 The more costs you can factor into your business plan, the better prepared you are for financing, budgeting, and spending.
 Here are a few types of expenses your business may need to plan for:

-Entities such as corporations pay annual taxes, including your Corporate Annual Report ( or , depending on if your company is exempt or non-exempt).
+You also have to consider the taxes your business will pay.
+Corporations pay annual taxes, including your Corporate Annual Report (depending on if your company is exempt or non-exempt).
 Franchise tax payments for corporations range $175 to $200,000.
-If these taxes are over $5,000, you can pay quarterly instead of annually:
+If these taxes are over $5,000, you can pay quarterly instead of annually on the following schedule:

-If your corporation doesn’t file its annual report by March 1, it’ll be assessed a penalty of $200.
+If your corporation doesn’t file its annual report by March 1, it will face a penalty of $200.

 On the flip side, Delaware-based LLCs don’t have to file an annual report.
 Instead, they pay a $300 annual tax, due each year by June 1.

 Miller Metal Fabrication.
 Decal Girl.
 Bramble & Brine.
 Middleford Deli.
 These are all Delaware companies, and each business name tells a different story.